Better Process Control School

 BPCS Course Format

 The Rutgers University Better Process Control School is approved by the FDA and follows the prescribed course of instruction for certification.
 After each section of the course is taught, students immediately take the related exam while the information is still fresh in their minds.
 Scores are provided before the next exam begins.
-To successfully complete the course, participants must attend all three days and pass the exams with a score of 70% or higher.
+To successfully complete the course, participants must attend all five half day sessions and pass the exams with a score of 70% or higher.
 Participants who meet these requirements become BPCS certified, and they also receive a certificate of training from Rutgers University.

 |Better Process Control School Video Preview